fenago/nlp-pytorch/lab_guides/Lab_5.md

 This is a link to the wheel file of the version of PyTorch that only contains the CPU implementation.
-The full version of PyTorch that includes full GPU support is over 500 MB in size, so it will not run on the free Heroku cluster.
-Using this more compact version of PyTorch means that you will still be able to run your model using PyTorch on Heroku.
 Finally, we create three more files within our folder, as well as a final directory for our models:

 ```